eduardo-w-bandeira/glosvar/README.md

 - gen = generate
 - id = identifier
     - Exception to the rule, but still pronounceable.
+    - Although 'id' is a built-in function, it's widely used as a variable.
 - ima = image
-    - Not img, because it's spelled out.
+    - Not img, because it's a spelling.
 - info = information
 - inst = instance
-- klass = class
+- clas = class
-    - Not exactly an abbreviation, but an alternative for a reserved word.
-    - Not cls, because it's spelled out.
+    - Not cls, because it's a spelling.
 - kwarg = keyword argument
     - Pronounced as "quarg".
 - lang = language